zsharp-gls/systemweb-adapters/docs/usage_guidance.md

 ## `HttpContext` lifetime

-The adapters are backed by `Microsoft.AspNetCore.Http.HttpContext` which cannot be used past the lifetime of a request.
-Thus, `System.Web.HttpContext` when run on ASP.NET Core cannot be used past a request as well, while on ASP.NET Framework it would work at times.
+The adapters are backed by `Microsoft.AspNetCore.Http.HttpContext`, which cannot be used past the lifetime of a request.
+Thus, `System.Web.HttpContext`, when run on ASP.NET Core, also cannot be used past the lifetime of a request, while on ASP.NET Framework it would work at times.
 An `ObjectDisposedException` will be thrown in cases where it is used past a request end.

 **Recommendation**: Store the values needed into a POCO and hold onto that.